Will Smith Pays Tribute To Ex Sheree Zampino In Birthday Message, Calls Her The ‘Best Baby Mama’

-It seems Will Smith has a lot of love to give and he’s sending some to ex-wife, Sheree Zampino Fletcher, in a short but sweet birthday tribute, according to a report from People.
+Will Smith has a lot of love to give and he’s sending some to ex-wife Sheree Zampino Fletcher in a short but sweet birthday tribute, according to a report from People.
 The 50-year-old actor took to Instagram to wish his ex-wife a happy birthday and called her the “best baby mama ever” with a specially dedicated hashtag.

 Will posted a throwback photo of the couple and their son Trey.
 In the photo, Sheree can be seen wearing a gold top with a red and pink plaid skirt, while Will donned a plain white dress shirt and black pants with a tie to complement his then wife’s outfit.
 The couple stood next to each other holding a sleepy looking baby Trey between them.